microsoft/Analysis-Services/MetadataTranslator/Metadata Translator/Documentation/README.md

 ## Installation

 Metadata Translator can be installed by using a Windows Installer Package (.msi) file.
-The Metadata Translator solution includes a Metadata Translator Setup project to build this .msi file.
+The Metadata Translator solution includes a Metadata Translator Setup project to build this .msi file, or use the pre-built installer package.

 <img src="https://github.com/microsoft/Analysis-Services/blob/master/MetadataTranslator/Metadata%20Translator/Documentation/Images/Installing%20Metadata%20Translator.png" alt="Installing Metadata Translator" style="zoom:50%;" />